 Eastern Kentucky (3-4) and Tennessee were tied 11-all seven minutes into the game before the Volunteers scored 13 straight points to pull ahead for good.
 After Lachlan Anderson’s 3-pointer cut Tennessee’s lead to 24-14, the Vols scored eight straight points to complete a 21-3 spurt.

-Nick Mayo led Eastern Kentucky with 23 points and nine rebounds.
-Jomaru Brown added 14 points for the Colonels.
+Nick Mayo had 23 points and nine rebounds for Eastern Kentucky, which trailed 49-28 at halftime.
+Jomaru Brown added 14 points.

 This marked only the third time that Bowden has come off the bench in a Tennessee career that has included 68 starts.
 The junior guard scored seven points in 20 minutes.